lachrist/vscode-juvix/README.md

 code --install-extension juvix-X.X.X.vsix
 ```

-If you don't have `vsce` or `npx` installed, you can install it by running the following:
+To install `vsce` or `npx`, use:

 ```bash
 npm install -g vsce
 npm install -g npx
 ```

-## Pre-requisites
+## Prerequisites

-To be able to use the extension, you need to have the latest binary of Juvix
-installed.
-You can find detailed installation instructions
+Ensure you have the latest binary of Juvix installed.
+Detailed installation instructions are available [here](https://docs.juvix.org/#installation).

-[here](https://docs.juvix.org/#installation).
-If you are using MacOS, you can
+However, the extension also offers an easy way to install the binary for your system.
+Search for the command "Juvix: Install Juvix Binary" if the pop-up message does not suggest the installation when you open a Juvix file.

-install Juvix using Homebrew.
+For macOS users, install Juvix using Homebrew:

 ```bash
 brew tap anoma/juvix
 brew install juvix
 ```

-Once you have Juvix installed, you can check the version by running the
-following command.
+Verify your Juvix installation with:

 ```bash
 juvix --version